 A medical dictionary defines fetal distress as "a compromised condition of the fetus, usually discovered during labor, characterized by a markedly abnormal rate or rhythm of myocardial contraction."

-Naturally, expectant mommies wish for a calm and easy pregnancy and delivery-and a healthy newborn.
+Naturally, expectant mommies wish for a calm and easy pregnancy and delivery and a healthy newborn.
 Dealing with the many adjustments your body makes as you progress through the stages of pregnancy can be challenging.
-And, wondering what complications may arise during labor adds to your list of concerns.
+Wondering what complications may arise during labor adds to your list of concerns.
 Instead of worrying, find out instead what are the possible chances and causes of fetal distress.

 Some of the possible causes include:

 Breathing issues (asphyxia)

 Maternal liver disorder during pregnancy